xTheFreeZe/wiki.marwin/FAQ.md

 **Why create V when there are already so many languages?
 Why not use Go, Rust, C++, Python etc?**

-Detailed comparison of V and other languages.
+<a href="https://vlang.io/compare" target="_blank">Detailed comparison of V and other languages.</a>

 **What language is V written in?**

 V. The compiler can compile itself.
 The original version was written in Go.

 **Does V use LLVM?**

 No. V uses C as its backend and will compile directly to machine code by the time of the 1.0 release.

-On the benefits of using C as a language backend.
+<a href="https://github.com/vlang/v/wiki/On-the-benefits-of-using-C-as-a-language-backend">On the benefits of using C as a language backend.</a>

 A separate LLVM backend is developed by the community.

 **What about optimization?**

 For now V emits C and uses GCC/Clang for optimized production builds.
 This way you get access to sophisticated optimization.

 Such builds are compiled ≈150 times slower than V development builds (but are still an order of magnitude faster than C++ production builds).